 According to Dr Jeral Kirwan, Program Chair of Master of Arts in Psychology at Ashford University, gift-giving increases feelings of satisfaction and helps reinforce relationships by positively acknowledging each other.

 Physical touch is the physical expression of love.
 It is the non-verbal love language that focuses more on intimacy.
 It could be holding hands, laying your head on your partner’s shoulder, or simply a hug.
 Since this love language is physical in nature, some people tend to think it’s simply about satisfying sensual needs, but desiring physical touch is usually more than sex and sensual needs.

 Having physical touch as your love language can be tricky at times since most of the time, your partner may not understand what you want, thus creating frustration and confusion.

 In psychology, touch is the first sense that we acquire when we are infants.
-It is our first form of communication to the world.
+It is our first form of communication with the world.
 Hence, it is critical in our social and behavioural development.
 One research says that by touching, we have the ability to send and receive emotional signals from other people.